jtnickel/SQL-Code/README.md

 # SQL CODE

-This repository houses my SQL scripts and data associated with the scripts from various projects for portfolio purposes.
+This repository houses SQL scripts and data associated with the scripts from various projects.
-Thank you for looking!